Additional-Mods/additionaladditions/README.md

 Configuration file is located in the `config` folder.
 It is named `additional-additions-config.json`.
 Turn off and on any features you want!
 ### Credits
 Most of the textures made by: [Avila27](https://www.curseforge.com/members/avila27/)
+Music Discs made by: [adoghr](https://www.youtube.com/channel/UCg39EifZ8wUEUZPWhGjslNg)
 <br>
 ### Get support on our Discord server.
 ### [Discord](https://discord.com/invite/g5a7ZA62t3) [Modrinth](https://modrinth.com/mod/addadd) [CurseForge](https://www.curseforge.com/minecraft/mc-mods/additional-additions)